-Raiden is one of the lead characters from the Metal Gear Solid series of stealth action games.
+Raiden is one of the lead characters from the Metal Gear franchise (particularly the Solid series and Rising) of stealth action games.
 He first appeared as the lead protagonist in Metal Gear Solid 2: Sons of Liberty, which came as a surprise for most fans who expected to play the entire game as Solid Snake.
 The player assumes the role of Raiden at Big Shell.
 At the very beginning of the mission, Raiden's codename was "Snake" but this was changed quickly, as the leader of the opposing terrorist group at the Big Shell was believed to be Solid Snake himself.
 Raiden's character was very inquisitive and emotional during his mission especially when in communication with Rose, whom he was in a relationship with at the time.
 During save sequences they would reminisce about the day they met which is frequently referred to as being April 30th, 2007.
 Raiden was in fact a pawn in the S3 plan which was an attempt at recreating the events of Shadow Moses, devised by the Patriots.

 When Raiden was introduced, he was a member of an American special forces unit known as FOXHOUND.
 As the story progresses, it is revealed that Raiden was trained primarily through virtual reality and has little, if any, actual combat experience prior to the Big Shell mission.
 Further into the game, it comes to light that after the death of his parents, Raiden fought in the Liberian Civil War as a child soldier in Solidus Snake's "Army of the Devil", where his outstanding kill record earned him the nicknames "Jack the Ripper" and "White Devil".
 After the conclusion of that conflict, he disappeared from the relief camp and emerged years later working for FOXHOUND.
 During that time, it is suggested that his memory was erased using neural implants.